thewmh/wizardunicorn.ninja/frontend-masters/complete-intro-react.md

 We're importing `useState` from React, updating the `const location` variable, and adding an `onChange` event with a wee little function to the input element (which takes an e(vent) and updates the input with the event.target.value).
 Now whenever something is typed in the input field, the `onChange` is triggered, which will then call `setLocation` to update `location` with whatever is in the input field.
 Check your page to verify that the change works.
 Here's how it works:

-* Typing in the input field triggers a re-render, `SearchParam` re-renders
+* Typing in the input field triggers a re-render, `SearchParams` re-renders
 * `[location, setLocation]` location is the current state of location, setLocation is an 'updater' for that piece of state
 * Every time the `onChange` event happens, `e` will represent the event which then calls `setLocation` with the value of what was typed in the input field
 * The state is updated and when another re-render occurs, the 'state' of location will be whatever it has been updated to ("Seattle, WA" is the default state of the input field)